ScreamZ/kuzzle-guide/source/includes/plugins/_04-creating-plugins.md

 * `error`: if there is an error during the function, this parameter must be set with one of the available Error object provided by the plugin context.
 Otherwise, set it to `null`
 * `object`: the resulting data, given back to Kuzzle for processing

+<aside class="warning">The resulting data <b>MUST BE</b> of the same type than the provided one.
+For instance, a "before..." event provides a pipe plugin with a "RequestObject" object, and the plugin <b>MUST</b> return a "RequestObject"</aside>

 `pipe` plugins are called in chain.
 When the `callback()` function is called, the next `pipe` plugin function attached on the event is triggered.
 The order of plugin execution is not guaranteed.